Chironex fleckeri: Sting

 Chironex fleckeri is best known for its extremely powerful "sting".
-The sting can produce excruciating pain accompanied by an intense burning sensation, like being branded with a red hot iron.
+This sting can produce excruciating pain accompanied by an intense burning sensation, like being branded with a red hot iron.
 Stings may also result in white welts and lines that may be accompanied by blistering.
 In some cases, the sting can cause permanent damage or death to the skin and result in scars.
 Fatalities are most often caused by specimens of C. fleckeri that are larger than 15 cm.
 If left untreated, large amounts of venom injection can cause fatality in 5 minutes.

+A number of North American toxicologists recommend applying acetic acids such as vinegar to a sting for around 30 seconds.

 In Australia, C. fleckeri has caused at least 64 deaths since the first report in 1883, but most encounters appear to result only in mild envenomation.
 Among 225 analyzed C. fleckeri stings in Australia's Top End from 1991 to 2004, only 8% required hospital admission, 5% received antivenom and there was a single fatality (a 3-year-old child).
-26% experienced severe pain, while it was moderate to none in the remaining.
+26% experienced severe pain; the remaining experienced moderate to none.
 Most deaths in recent decades have been children, as their smaller body mass puts them at a higher risk of fatal envenomation.
-When people do die, it is usually caused by a cardiac arrest occurring within minutes of the sting.
-It takes approximately 3 m of tentacle to deliver the fatal dose.
+When fatalities do occur, it is usually caused by cardiac arrest occurring within minutes of the sting.
+It takes approximately 3 m of tentacle to deliver a fatal dose.

 The venom causes cells to become porous enough to allow potassium leakage, causing hyperkalemia, which can lead to cardiovascular collapse and death as quickly as within two to five minutes with an of 0.04 mg/kg.
-It was postulated that a zinc compound may be developed as an antidote.
-Occasionally, swimmers who get stung will undergo cardiac arrest or drown before they can even get back to the shore or boat.
+It has been postulated that a zinc compound could be developed as an antidote.
+Occasionally, swimmers who get stung will undergo cardiac arrest or drown before they can reach the shore or a boat.

 In many cases, there will be a reaction that takes place days after the initial sting if the victim survives.
 This extremely itchy rash can last weeks after the initial sting.
 If the skin in the affected area is intact, certain creams and antihistamines may help to alleviate the symptoms.

 Chironex fleckeri and other jellyfish, including the Irukandji (Carukia barnesi), are abundant in the waters of northern Australia during the warmer months of the year.
 They are believed to drift into estuaries to breed.
 Signs like the one pictured are erected along the coast of North Queensland to warn people of such, and few people swim during this period.
-Some people still do, however, putting themselves at great risk.
-At popular swimming spots, net enclosures are placed out in the water wherein people can swim but jellyfish cannot get in, keeping swimmers safe.
+At popular swimming spots, net enclosures are placed in the water to allow people to swim while preventing jellyfish from entering.